toRatnesh/Learning/CPP/02_Data_Types.rst

 Integer Promotions in C
 -----------------------

-Some data types like char , short int take less number of bytes than int, these data types are automatically promoted to int or unsigned int when an operation is performed on them.
+Some data types like char , short int take less number of bytes than int, these data types are **automatically promoted to int or unsigned int when an operation is performed on them**.

 **This may lead to unexpected result**